-All applications for places in Reception or during the school year must be made direct to the applicant's home authority on the appropriate Common Application Form (CAF).
-The CAF and supporting information will be available electronically on the Local Authority's website or in paper form on request from the Local Authority.
+All applications for places in Reception or during the school year must be made direct to the applicant's home authority on the appropriate application form.
+The application form and supporting information will be available electronically on the Local Authority's website or in paper form on request from the Local Authority.
 There is no supplementary information form required by the Governing Body.